Gravity East Team reserves the right to make rule changes as we get feedback prior to the first event

 Errors found on our results page need to be reported directly to the GES points manager whom can be reached via the contact page.

-Click here to download a copy of the Downhill points system being using for the 2014 Gravity East Series.
+The Downhill points system being using for the 2015 Gravity East Series is as follows:

 A) Race groups/classes to be tracked for GES Series Standings: